-If you would like my help, I am no longer seeing clients as I am devoting my time to make courses.
-I have a self help course for OCD that you are more than welcome to look at
+If you would like my help, I no longer see clients as I am devoting my time to take courses.
+I have a self-help course for OCD that you are more than welcome to look at

 Retrain Your Brain® to Overcome OCD